IgorSteps/easypark/README.md

 [Trello board](https://trello.com/invite/b/lGdfavnm/ATTI15a8afbd1ced04b229e8f2380279ac156CE4A0AF/easypark)

-Easpark is a REST API built with clean architecture principles.
-This backend ensures scalability, maintainability, and flexibility, allowing for integration with our frontend and other services services.
+Easpark is a REST API built with Clean Architecture.
+It provides a set of endpoints for drivers and admins to use and manage parking.

 ## API Spec